 Glass etching, semiconductors

-Highly penetrating, particularly severe
+Highly penetrating, especially severe

 QAre acid injuries milder than alkali injuries?